Dapinderjitsingh/Smartpalacementmanagementsystem/README.md

-# SmartPlacement — Campus Placement Portal
+# Smart Placement Management System— Campus Placement Portal

 A full-stack monorepo containing the React + TypeScript **frontend** and the Node.js + Express + MongoDB **backend** for the SmartPlacement campus placement system.